Yoomee/ym-content/README.md

 ## Sir Trevor

-To add rich content support to your project, all you maneed to do is
+To add rich content support to your project, all you need to do is

 Make a migration for the Sir Trevor Image model (see lib/generators/ym_content/templates/migrations/create_sir_trevor_images.rb)

+Make a migration to add sir_trevor_settings:text to the content attribute model.

 Add gem to Gemfile
 ```